dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 > [!NOTE]
 > You need to [deploy the Company Portal](conditional-access-assign-jamf.md#require-the-company-portal-app-for-macos) for macOS before going through the next steps.

-End users need to launch the Company Portal app as a Jamf Self Service policy to register the device with Azure AD as a device managed by Jamf Pro.
-If not, the user will only be registered with Azure AD.
+End users need to launch the Company Portal app through Jamf Self Service to register the device with Azure AD as a device managed by Jamf Pro.

 1. In Jamf Pro, navigate to **Computers** > **Policies**, and create a new policy for device registration.
 2. Configure the **Conditional Access** payload, including the trigger and execution frequency.
 Set the priority to **After**.